SannatKumar/Python_Coding/Gitpushreadme.md

-#how to push your existing codes to github creating a new repository
+#How to push your existing codes to github creating a new repository

 First create a new repository in the Github Account.